rfxdevelopment/rfx_antibj/README.md

 # kraken_antibj
 AntiBJ, a project created to prevent people from abusing BunnyJumps on your FiveM server.

-ANTI BUNNY JUMP FiveM Script By Gavbz from KRKN Studios
+ANTI BUNNY JUMP FiveM Script By KRKN Studios

 Quick Setup